Gippsland, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types I. Make sure to get the necessary kind.
-Most adapters currently available are simply plug changers and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types I. Be careful to choose the necessary type.
+Most adapters available are just plug changers and expect your devices to change the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most areas.
+This one should be sufficient for most areas.

 What to do in Gippsland, Victoria, Australia